ramon-astudillo/vimbox/README.md

 * File properties model to allow encripting folders or having files with no local copy

+* Fix `vimbox -e /path/to/file` on existing files should not be allowed

 * Register dropbox app on first run